-Only 61.4% (56.6% for TCP) of all constellations work with the SotA.
+Only 61.4% (56.6%Also consider constellations68.4% (63.4% for TCP) of allfor TCP) of all con-with connection dependentconstellations will work.stellations work withmapping and swap roles ifthe SotA.necessary.

-Also consider constellations with connection dependent mapping and swap roles if necessary.

-68.4% (63.4% for TCP) of all constellations will work.

 3) SotA: Middleboxes with connection dependent bindings are hard to traverse.